Blocks of Ariki-Koike algebras and level-rank duality: Partitions, symbols and abaci

 Then the associated multicharge is $(4,3,3)$.
 The $3$-symbol

 has multicharge $(7,6,6)$ and we have ${\bf Y}={\bf X} [3]$ so that ${\bf X} \simeq {\bf Y}$.

 \end{exa}

-An {\it $l$-symbol} ${\bf X}=(X_0,\ldots,X_{l-1})$ can be conveniently represented using its abacus configuration.
-In this way, we associate to each $X_j$ from $j=0$ to $l-1$ an abacus as above and we write them from bottom to top so that the bead in the same column are numerated by the same integer.
-We call the associated object an {\it $l$-abacus} (or simply abacus if $l=1$).
+An {\it $l$-symbol} ${\bf X}=(X^0,\ldots,X^{l-1})$ can be conveniently represented using its abacus configuration.
+In this way, we associate to each $X^j$ from $j=0$ to $l-1$ an abacus as above and we write them from bottom to top so that the beads in the same column are numbered by the same integer.
+We call the associated object an {\it $l$-abacus}. \begin{exa} Let $l=3$ and let us consider the following $3$-symbol: